LukasBombach/de1/packages/specs/concept.md

 <!-- todo replace with local link once this is merged -->

-## Performance

-- Native Apps tend to have better performance
-- Animations should be 60fps

 ## Design & UX Concepts

 > _**tl;dr** let's use Material UI_